Oxaloacetic acid: Properties

-The enol forms of oxaloacetic acid are particularly stable, so much so that the two tautomers have different melting points (152 °C for the cis isoform and 184 °C for the trans isoform).
-This reaction is catalyzed by the enzyme oxaloacetate tautomerase. trans-Enol-oxaloacetate also appears when tartrate is the substrate for fumarase.
+The enol forms of oxaloacetic acid are particularly stable.
+Keto-enol tautomerization is catalyzed by the enzyme oxaloacetate tautomerase. trans-Enol-oxaloacetate also appears when tartrate is the substrate for fumarase.

 Biosynthesis

 Oxaloacetate forms in several ways in nature.
 A principal route is upon oxidation of L-malate, catalyzed by malate dehydrogenase, in the citric acid cycle.
 Malate is also oxidized by succinate dehydrogenase in a slow reaction with the initial product being enol-oxaloacetate.

 It also arises from the condensation of pyruvate with carbonic acid, driven by the hydrolysis of ATP: